 Project dates: 2018 - Ongoing

-While other state-based Cancer Atlases have been released across the country, and some information at an Australian level, there remains no comprehensive national picture of how the burden of cancer varies depending on where you live.
-The Australian Cancer Atlas aims to address that gap.
+For Australia, state-based Cancer Atlases have been released across the country, and some information at a national level, yet there remains no comprehensive national picture of how the burden of cancer varies depending on where you live.
+“The Australian Cancer Atlas” addresses this gap.

 Since its release for Australia, QUT have embarked on expansion of the Atlas platform to deliver equivilent impact to The Nethlands, under a project sponsored by the IKNL.
 This is the first time a platform like this has been deployed in Europe, and between the project partners we look forward to expanding its reach.

 The interactive digital cancer atlas shows national patterns in cancer incidence and survival rates based on where people live for 20 of the most common cancers in a given country – such as lung, breast and bowel cancer – likely reflecting the characteristics, lifestyles and access to health services in the area.